 - Spicy- Add more green chillies while grinding your green masala.

 - I have used the stovetop method to make the rice.
 This takes about 25-30 minutes.
-In case you are in a hurry use the pressure cooker.
+If you're in a hurry, use the pressure cooker.
 Cook for 2-3 whistles.

 Equipment: